TheRichCourt/rc-gallery/README.md

 # RC Justified Gallery

 An extremely easy to use gallery plugin for Joomla, built around a beautiful and modern responsive design.
+Full documentation and latest release available from http://therichcourt.com/joomla/gallery

 # Justified Fixed-Width Layout...